 Display a minimum of 150 and a maximum of 450 species representing at least 12 orders.
 Three standard boxes can be used.
 Follow the general guidelines listed for Collections.
 Family identification required for all insects belonging to the six basic orders outlined under the intermediate phase.
 Family identification of insects in the remaining orders is optional, but desirable as long as accuracy is maintained.
-On paper list what you did to improve your collection during the current year.
-Examples: insects you add or replace; orders and/or families added; what Leadership you provided in this project; and/or what insects studied.
-Attach paper to the front of one of the display boxes.
+May exhibit in this class unrestricted number of years.